apache/flink/docs/dev/event_timestamps_watermarks.md

 ### Writing a Punctuated WatermarkGenerator

-As mentioned above, a punctuated watermark generator will observe the stream of events and emit a watermark whenever it sees a special element that carries watermark information.
+A punctuated watermark generator will observe the stream of events and emit a watermark whenever it sees a special element that carries watermark information.